-Jack Wilson, Hero Reserve Deputy In Texas Releases Statement: ‘I Had To Take Out An Active Shooter In Church’
+Jack Wilson, Hero Reserve Deputy In Texas, Releases Statement: ‘I Had To Take Out An Active Shooter In Church’

 “The events at West Freeway Church of Christ put me in a position that I would hope no one would have to be in, but evil exists and I had to take out an active shooter in church,” he wrote.
 “I am very sad in the loss of two dear friends and brothers in CHRIST, but evil does exist in this world and I and other members are not going to allow evil to succeed.”

 The gunman was identified as Keith Thomas Kinnunen, 43, of River Oaks, KIRO-TV reported.
-He opened fire at West Freeway Church of Christ in White Settlement and killed two parishioners that were also members of the church security team, Tony Wallace, 64, and Richard Wright, 67.
+He opened fire at West Freeway Church of Christ in White Settlement and killed two parishioners that were also members of the church security team — Tony Wallace, 64, and Richard Wright, 67.
 Wilson was able to fatally wound Kinnunen just six seconds after he brandished his gun.

 Wilson, who has been a small business owner for more than 30 years, told reporters Monday that he doesn’t consider himself a hero.